samkelemen/447GP/Part2/ProjectPart2.md

 - **Programming Languages:** SQL (for database queries and scripts).
 - **User Authentication:** Implement basic user authentication for client and staff access.

+- *May design a user interface for Library Staff and/or Clients roles*